Search the Graduate POS Manual

 Selecting a committee

 The POS committee is approved in your fifth semester (or equivalent—see above) in the program.
-Select members of your POS committee by talking to your assigned program adviser, your graduate instructors, and other graduate students to gather information.
+Select members of your POS committee by talking to your assigned program advisor, your graduate instructors, and other graduate students to gather information.
 Your major professor’s primary responsibility will be supervising the development of your dissertation.
 Talk to prospective major professors and committee members before asking for a commitment.
 Discuss your research interests, their availability, and their willingness to serve on your committee.
 If possible, provide a brief written description of your potential research interests.

 How the committee works